 - continuing to express sexual or social interest after being informed directly that the interest is unwelcome.

 - Any instance of sexual harassment should be reported to the appropriate Affirmative Action Officer (AAO) as soon as possible.
-Students will report alleged incidents of sexual harassment to the Affirmative Action Officer for Students (Director of Student Development); employees, individuals doing business with the College or attending College sponsored activities, will report alleged incidents of sexual harassment, when the alleged harasser (respondent) is an employee of the College, an individual doing business with the College or attending a College sponsored activity, to the Affirmative Action Officer for Employees (Director of Human Resources).
+Students will report alleged incidents of sexual harassment to the Affirmative Action Officer for Students (Director of Student Engagement); employees, individuals doing business with the College or attending College sponsored activities, will report alleged incidents of sexual harassment, when the alleged harasser (respondent) is an employee of the College, an individual doing business with the College or attending a College sponsored activity, to the Affirmative Action Officer for Employees (Director of Human Resources).
 If the respondent is a student, the incident will be reported to the Student Affirmative Action Officer.
 In these instances the College Student Code of Conduct and Judicial Affairs Policy and Procedures will be followed.
 A complaint should be filed as soon as possible, but no later than sixty (60)* calendar days after the most recent alleged incident.
 This limitation does not apply to additional incidents which may be applied to establish a pattern of persistent harassment.

 Note: The complainant may also wish to file a complaint with the New York State Division of Human Rights or the Equal Employment Opportunity Commission, and may need to do so even if a College investigation is still in progress.
 Be advised Federal and State laws impose specific deadlines from the date the sexual harassment occurred to the date by which the complainant must file a complaint.